Anything but magic... Why Chelsea sacked Graham Potter and what comes next

 There was of course one predictable line that summed up one of the main problems for Graham Potter, amid a story that a number of football figures considered inevitable.
 Many of the players of course had names for the manager based on his wizard namesake, and there were repeated references to Quidditch.
 If that would indeed be predictable even if things were going well, the issue was that they were said with a bit of bite when things were going badly - which was often.

 It reflects how a core of this expanded squad just never took Potter as seriously as they should a Chelsea manager.
 Some had to look up his career, and certain transfer targets didn’t know that much about him.
 That perhaps isn’t such a surprise in a young dressing room as international as this.
-It did ensure Potter was fighting a losing battle from the very start, which meant the 47-year-old didn’t win enough games to justify staying in the job.
+It did play its part in ensuring Potter was fighting a losing battle from the very start, which meant the 47-year-old didn’t win enough games to justify staying in the job.

 All of the appeals to emotional intelligence and what was genuinely good technical coaching that players enjoyed couldn’t overcome key realities of football.
 That is a manager has to have command over a squad, even one as bloated as this.

-The unprecedented level of turnover at Chelsea means this isn’t all about Potter, but it was mainly about him.
+The unprecedented level of turnover at Chelsea means this isn’t all about Potter.
+That was always going to be difficult to manage, and by definition ensured he had at least 10 disgruntled senior players with every line-up.
+But the feeling persisted that it was mainly about him.
 The club hierarchy were unanimous that there wasn’t enough progress in terms of the football being played, with the decision led by co-sporting directors Laurence Stewart and Paul Winstanley and fully supported by Todd Boehly.

 The new owners are still facing up to the key realities of football themselves.